jmeter-maven-plugin/jmeter-maven-plugin/README.md

 The JMeter Maven Plugin allows you to automate JMeter tests in Maven.

 Current Version In Maven Central: **1.8.0** See the [release notes](https://github.com/Ronnie76er/jmeter-maven-plugin/wiki/Release-Notes) for change information.
+This plugin requires JDK 1.6 or higher.

 ---